Viral1101/Rx_claims_hackathon2018/README.md

 ## Approach

 This project is built as an interactive web application using MEAN Stack.
-Some SQL code was used to join tables for ore responsive use by the application, according to the following code.
+SQL code was used to join the two tables for more responsive use by the application, according to the following code.

 ```sql
 proc sql;